Hotmoka/hotmoka/tutorial/Takamaka.md

 Only the compiled
-class files will be relevant: Takamaka will ignore source files, manifest and any resources in the jar; the same compiled `module-info.class` is irrelevant in the jar.
+class files will be relevant: Takamaka will ignore source files, manifest and any resources in the jar; the same compiled `module-info.class` is irrelevant for Takamaka.
 All such files can be removed from the jar, to reduce the gas cost of their installation in the store of a node, but we do not care about this optimization here.
 The result should look as in Figure 3: